-Wrap Technologies, Inc., a Delaware corporation (the "Company") is a developer of security products designed for use by law enforcement and security personnel.
+Wrap Technologies, Inc., a Delaware corporation (the "Company"), is a developer of security products designed for use by law enforcement and security personnel.
 The Company's first product is the BolaWrapTM 100 remote restraint device.

-The Company resulted from the March 31, 2017 merger of Wrap Technologies, LLC ("Wrap LLC") with and into its wholly-owned subsidiary MegaWest Energy Montana Corp. ("MegaWest").
+The Company resulted from the March 31, 2017 merger of Wrap Technologies, LLC ("Wrap LLC") with and into its wholly-owned subsidiary MegaWest Energy Montana Corp. ("MegaWest") (the "Merger").
 Wrap LLC ceased separate existence, and MegaWest continued as the surviving entity.
-MegaWest then changed its name to Wrap Technologies, Inc. and an amended and restated certificate of incorporation, changing the Company's corporate name, authorizing 150,000,000 shares of common stock, par value \$0.0001 per share, and 5,000,000 shares of preferred stock, par value \$0.0001 per share were filed with the Delaware Division of Corporations.
-All outstanding 835.75 membership units of Wrap LLC outstanding immediatedly prior to the merger were exchanged, on a pro rate basis, for an aggregate of 20,000,000 shares of common stock of the Company in the merger.
+MegaWest then changed its name to Wrap Technologies, Inc. and an amended and restated certificate of incorporation changing the Company's corporate name, authorizing 150,000,000 shares of common stock, par value \$0.0001 per share, and authorizing 5,000,000 shares of preferred stock, par value \$0.0001 per share, was filed with the Delaware Department of Corporations.
+All 835.75 membership units of Wrap LLC outstanding immediately prior to the Merger were exchanged, on a pro rata basis, for an aggregate of 20,000,000 shares of common stock of the Company in the Merger.